 Welcome to Joker’s Wild (formerly known as Prisoner’s Dilemma), a one page shrine dedicated to the manga Liar Game by Shinobu Kaitani, created as part of Amassment’s One Page, One Month: ENCORE Marathon.
 This shrine aims to be an introduction to the relatively unknown series along with an overview of major themes.
-The current layout was optimized for Chrome; fonts may not be displayed at their best in other browsers, namely Firefox.
+The current layout was optimized for Chrome and desktop view.

 Note that there are (minor) unmarked spoilers all across the site.
 As this shrine is meant to be an introduction, none of the vague spoilers should heavily impact your enjoyment of the series should you decide to pick it up; aside from the conclusion of the very first game (which is mandatory for the plot to continue), nothing is said about the individual rounds.
 A large part of this shrine consists of praise for Nao, the protagonist — an element that may lead people to drop the series prematurely, when in fact it is the one element that ought to keep them reading due to her stellar growth.
 If this shrine piques your interest, you might want to save the adaptations part for after you have finished reading the first big round in volume two.